Warning: Themes of domestic abuse.

 In this fact pattern, the court orders temporary supervised visitation to Jeff.
 Supervised parenting plans can vary widely.
 Some are supervised by other family members while some are supervised by professionals.
 The visits in this hypothetical might be an hour or longer and happen monthly or weekly depending on the severity of Jeff’s previous abuse.

-After a reasonable period of time successful supervised visits, Jeff can file for shared physical custody.
-He could do this by convincing the judge that he is sober and has overcome his anger management issues, supported by the supervisor’s notes and possibly his therapist.
+After a reasonable period of time of successful supervised visits, Jeff can file for shared physical custody.
+He could do this by convincing the judge that he is sober and has overcome his anger management issues.
+This could be supported by the supervisor’s notes and possibly his therapist.
 He may also wish to note that he has never been abusive toward his children.
 If there are other facts about Hannah’s behavior that would support the argument that she should have less time, he should assert them at this point.

-Essentially, Jeff must convince the judge of a material change in circumstances (his sobriety and treatment in this case) and that a more equal parenting plan is in the best interests of Jacob and Leah.
+Essentially, Jeff must convince the judge of a material change in circumstances (his sobriety and treatment in this case).
+He must show that a more equal parenting plan is in the best interests of Jacob and Leah.

 There are many complexities to family law, especially within the issue of complex child custody.
 As such, it is important that you hire a competent family law attorney to handle your unique case or address your concerns.
 If you have questions about complex child custody issues, divorce, abusive marriages, child law, or custody law, you should hire a seasoned attorney licensed to practice law in the Commonwealth of Massachusetts.
+Are you looking for an experienced Newburyport or Andover divorce lawyer?
 Consider meeting with an attorney from our office to discuss you case.
 Just contact our offices by phone at (866) 995-6663 of schedule a consultation online.